Detailed Business Analyst’s Job Description

 8. System requirement specification (SRS)/ System Requirement Document (SRD)

-A detailed document containing information about ‘how’ the complete system has to function and enumerates hardware, software, functional and behavioral requirements of the system.
+A detailed document containing information about ‘how’ the complete system has to function and enumerating the hardware, software, functional, and behavioral requirements of the system.

 SRS/BRD elaborates on the requirements from the perspective of observational behavior only and doesn’t consider technical or design bias.